 Often some kind of Amplifier Artifact can bestow this super-luck.
 If Clap Your Hands If You Believe is a large force in the series, expect it to be a Magic Feather in the end.
 If the artifact in question follows Equivalent Exchange and gives you bad luck if you lose it, then it can cross into Artifact of Death or Artifact of Doom.
 Of course, if your luck is dependent enough on said artifact in these ways then it may not count as this trope anymore (See Winds of Destiny, Change).

 In games, this may be represented with by a Luck Stat or Luck Manipulation Mechanic.
 Compare Winds of Destiny, Change, which generally has no subconscious element (i.e. wielders have to want something to happen).
 See also The Fool, who frequently has luck but it's never quite to this level.
 See also The Magic Poker Equation.
 May be related to Born Winner.
-Contrast Idiot Houdini and Lucky Bastard, which is a villain or otherwise unsympathetic character who continues to succeed primarily because of luck.
+Contrast Idiot Houdini and Lucky Bastard, which is a villain or otherwise unsympathetic character who continues to succeed primarily because of luck, as well as Unluckily Lucky.
 The opposite is Born Unlucky.
 A character using a Two-Headed Coin in coin flipping may also appear to be this until The Reveal.

 open/close all folders

 Millefeuille Sakuraba of Galaxy Angel has this as her defining trait.
 In the second episode, a meteor smashed the casino she was playing in to give her the win.
 That's just one of many instances of her extreme luck.
 This was later balanced by a recurring and plot-convenient Conservation of Luck.